What is Emmanuel House like?

 Where is Emmanuel House?

 Although the surrounding area is a lively, urban neighborhood, one can find quiet and solitude three blocks away in Rock Creek Park.
-A long paved trail winds through the park and is ideal for those who enjoy walking, running or cycling.
-Many other unpaved trails wind through the park for hiking.
+Paved and unpaved trails in the park provide opportunities for walking, running, cycling, or hiking.

 There are several Metro bus stops as well as two Metro rail lines (Columbia Heights and Woodley Park) within walking distance of Emmanuel House and Christ House.